 From the latest MDHHS Report:

-Michigan residents received 97 percent of the induced abortions that occurred in Michigan in 2017.
-This proportion is similar to that which was observed in previous years.
+Michigan residents received 94.5 percent of the induced abortions that occurred in Michigan in 2021.
+This proportion is about the same as what was observed in previous years.

-In 2017, about 45 percent of the resident women receiving abortions had no previous induced abortions.
-In general, from 1985 through 2017, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.1 percent in 2017.
-The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 44.7 percent in 2017.
+In 2021, less than half of the resident women receiving abortions had no previous induced abortions.
+In general, from 1985 through 2021, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 26.5 percent in 2021.
+The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 48.4 percent in 2021.

-About 65 percent of the resident women obtaining induced abortions in 2017 had a previous term pregnancy.
-Of the women who had a previous term pregnancy, over 38 percent in 2017 had at least two or more term pregnancies.
+67.5 percent of the Michigan resident women obtaining induced abortions in 2021 had a previous term pregnancy.
+Of the women who had a previous term pregnancy, 41.6 percent in 2021 had at least two or more term pregnancies.

-The majority of Michigan residents receiving induced abortions (39.5 percent) were under 25 years of age, while 9 percent were less than 20 years old.
+34.6 percent of Michigan residents receiving induced abortions were under 25 years of age, while 7.6 percent were younger than 20 years old.
 These are much smaller proportions than the 64.6 and 30.6 percent observed, respectively, in 1985.